HazelMurray/Costs-and-Benefits-of-authentication-advice/User_survey_responses/End-user survey responses/README.md

-# authentication_costs_user_study
+# Authentication Costs - End-user survey responses

-These are the reponses from our user study as collected between the 15th and 18th October.
+These are the reponses from our end-user study as collected between the 15th and 18th October.

 There were 5 surveys in total for users.
 There was some over lap between the guestions.